apartresearch/.github/profile/README.md

 ## Hi there 👋

 A\*part research is an organization helping us reach benevolent AGI.
-Our current main project is [aisafetyideas.com](https://aisafetyideas.com).

 <!--